2002 Atlantic hurricane season

-The 2002 Atlantic hurricane season was a near-average Atlantic hurricane season.
-It officially started on June 1, and ended on November 30, dates which conventionally limit the period of each year when most tropical cyclones develop in the Atlantic Ocean.
-The season produced fourteen tropical cyclones, of which twelve developed into named storms; four became hurricanes, and two attained major hurricane status.
+The 2002 Atlantic hurricane season featured a then-record eight named storms forming in September.
+It was a near-average Atlantic hurricane season, producing fourteen tropical cyclones, of which twelve developed into named storms; four became hurricanes, and two attained major hurricane status.
+The season officially started on June 1, and ended on November 30, dates which conventionally limit the period of each year when most tropical cyclones develop in the Atlantic Ocean.
 While the season's first cyclone did not develop until July 14, activity quickly picked up: eight storms developed in the month of September.
-It ended early however, with no tropical storms forming after October 6, rare occurrence caused partly by El Niño conditions.
-The most intense hurricane of the season was Hurricane Isidore, a Category 3 storm with a minimum central pressure of 934 mbar; however, Hurricane Lili, with a minimum pressure of 938 mbar, attained higher winds and peaked at Category 4.
+It ended early however, with no tropical storms forming after October 6, a rare occurrence caused partly by El Niño conditions.

-The season was less destructive than normal, causing an estimated $2.47 billion (2002 USD) in property damage and 50 fatalities.

-Most destruction was due to Isidore, which caused about $1.28 billion (2002 USD) in damage and killed seven people in the Yucatán Peninsula and later the United States, and Hurricane Lili, which caused $1.16 billion (2002 USD) in damage and 15 deaths as it crossed the Caribbean Sea and eventually made landfall in Louisiana.
+The most intense hurricane of the season was Hurricane Isidore, a Category 3 storm on the Saffir–Simpson scale with a minimum atmospheric pressure of 934 mbar; however, Hurricane Lili, with a minimum pressure of 938 mbar, attained higher winds and peaked at Category 4 status.
+Both storms also accounted for most of the deaths and damage during the 2002 season.
+Isidore caused about $1.28 billion in damage and killed seven people in the Yucatán Peninsula and later the United States, and Hurricane Lili, which caused $1.12 billion in damage and 15 deaths as it crossed the Caribbean Sea and eventually made landfall in Louisiana.
+Collectively, the cyclones of the 2002 Atlantic hurricane season caused approximately $2.43 billion in damage and 50 fatalities.